jyron/Stockranker2/README.md

 ### Backend
 To run the backend follow these steps (in the root directory of the project)
-1. Create a pythhn virtual env
+1. Create a python virtual env
 ```python3 -m venv venv```
 2. Activate the virtual env
 ```source venv/bin/activate```